ckrinitsin/focaccia/README.md

 The following files belong to a prototype of a data-dependency generator based on symbolic
 execution:

+ - `symbolic.py`: Algorithms and data structures to compute and manipulate symbolic program transformations.

  - `gen_trace.py`: An invokable tool that generates an instruction trace for an executable's native execution.
 Is imported into `trace_symbols.py`, which uses the core function that records a trace.